Ukjeent/interactive-form/README.md

         Activities - Atleast one activity has to be selected.

     The same validation is used when the user tries to submit the form.
-    Obs!
-Selectfields is not being validated before submit.

 Conditional error message